arvindrajput01/attentive/README.md

-The idea to design attentive is to build the microservice application. this is the only frontend part of the application which will consume the api for logic and business flow.
+The idea to design attentive is to show skills and here i am going to build the microservice application. this is the only frontend part of the application which will consume the api for logic and business flow.
 API will be completly design in ruby on rails
 # Getting Started with Create React App